aljaljak2/Bookcart-Test_project/README.md

-# Bookcart-Test_project - Automated Smoke Tests for [Bookcart app ]( https://bookcart.azurewebsites.net/)
+# Bookcart-Test_project - Automated Smoke Tests for Bookcart app
+Bookcart app is deployed here: (https://bookcart.azurewebsites.net/)
 ## Overview

 This repository contains automated smoke tests for the [Name of Web Application Tested] application.
 The tests are written in Python using the `pytest` framework and `Selenium` for web browser automation.